 I used to keep track of everything in an excel spreadsheet, but it got really clunky.
 As much as I used to geek out over excel tables of budgets, net worth and investments which I kept meticulous records of, I just don’t care anymore these days.

 I let Sharesight do it all for me – the best part, its 100% free if you have under 10 holdings.
-If for some reason you want to hold more than 10 stocks, or if you want to manage multiple portfolios – then you can subscribe to their paid version which is pretty cheap anyway in my opinion for what you get and the time it saves you.
+If for some reason you want to hold more than 10 stocks, or if you want to manage multiple portfolios – then you can subscribe to their premium plan which is pretty cheap anyway in my opinion for what you get and the time it saves you.
+With Sharesight there is no more pesky excel spreadsheets as it combines information from all of your share trading platforms.

 I have personally used Sharesight for years now, and have a pretty good grasp on how to use it.
 It has some pretty awesome features, my favourite hands down would have to be the email confirmation trade importing tool.
 Sharesight literally saves me from having to do hours and hours of manual spreadsheet data entry, check sum calculations and pissing around with tax office rules and regulations to make sure I’m not inadvertently committing tax fraud.